Basic or Gold: Things you get with nib regardless of product tier

-Since the 2019 Government-initiated reforms, hospital covers are categorised into four tiers: Gold, Silver, Bronze and Basic, making it easier for you to compare and choose the hospital cover that’s right for you.
+Hospital covers are categorised into four tiers: Gold, Silver, Bronze and Basic, making it easier for you to compare and choose the Hospital cover that’s right for you.

-We believe health insurance should be easy to understand, easy to claim on and, most of all, good value.
-We aim to provide a range of benefits, services and inclusions that make being an nib member worthwhile, ensuring we’re here for you always, but especially when you need us most.
+At nib, we believe health insurance should be easy to understand, easy to claim on and, most of all, good value.
+To ensure we’re always here for you, especially when you need it most, nib aims to provide a range of benefits, services and inclusions that make being an nib member worthwhile.

 So whether you select a Gold, Silver, Bronze or Basic level of hospital cover, the good news is by simply being an nib member, there are a heap of helpful tools and benefits you can access.